-Well, speaking French of course!!
-This subject is of course predominately about developing your language and communication skills in a foreign language and cultural awareness.
-But there are other advantages too.
-In a globalised world characterised by international links and intercultural connections, linguistic skills and international experience are crucial for employment and career.
-International skills and communication skills plays a major part in every young person's school curriculum.
+This subject is of course predominately about developing your language and communication skills in a foreign language and developing your cultural awareness.
+However, there are other advantages too.
+In a globalised world characterised by international links and intercultural connections, linguistic skills and international experiences are crucial for employment and career.
+International skills and communication skills play a major part in every young person's school curriculum.
 We live in a multicultural and multilingual world.
 There are differences in the way we look at things whether we live in a small village, a large town or a big city.
 Understanding these differences will help us to become better citizens.
 One way of doing this is through language learning.